cmrsol/example/README.md

 #### Example Description:

-This project is an attempt to completely implement an *AWS Fargate* cluster from nothing.
+This project is an attempt to completely implement an *AWS Fargate* cluster from nothing (except the prerequisites noted below).

 There are some prerequisites: